ZekeTheCoder/alx-higher_level_programming/0x08-python-more_classes/README.md

 8. File: 7-rectangle.py - Write a class Rectangle that defines a rectangle(based on 6-rectangle.py)
 9. File: 8-rectangle.py - Write a class Rectangle that defines a rectangle(based on 7-rectangle.py)
 10. File: 9-rectangle.py - Write a class Rectangle that defines a rectangle(based on 8-rectangle.py)

+### Advanced (10)
+1. File: 101-nqueens.py - The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+Write a program that solves the N queens problem.